Ighenvex/lol_adc_picker/README.md

 # Prerequisites
 1. Selenium
+2. Scipy
-2. Pprint (Optional, will require editing line 86)
+3. Pprint (Optional, will require editing line 86)

 # Running the Code:
 Make sure that the path to your chromedriver executable is correct, then just run champion.py